CRBS/cdeep3m/README.md

 # Run CDeep3M in the cloud

-Click link below to spin up CDeep3M on the cloud:
+Click link below to spin up CDeep3M on the cloud (10 minute spin up time):

 **WARNING: Running the CloudFormation stack described below will result in EC2 charges**